-The programme's primary aim is to ensure that graduates can seamlessly integrate knowledge from various disciplines, including biomedicine, behavioural, social, and clinical sciences.
+The programme's primary aim is to ensure that graduates can seamlessly integrate knowledge from various disciplines, including biomedicine, behavioral, social, and clinical sciences.
 This holistic approach is designed to produce professionals who can provide high-quality patient care.
 The clarity and alignment of this objective with the mission of the University and the Faculty of General Medicine underscore its realistic and achievable nature.

-Further, the programme underscores the importance of clear, competent, and effective diagnosis and management.
-This focus ensures that graduates are adept at identifying medical issues and implementing appropriate interventions, always prioritizing patient-centred care.
+Further, the programme gives emphasis to the importance of clear, competent, and effective diagnosis and management.
+This focus ensures that graduates are adept at identifying medical issues and implementing appropriate interventions, always prioritising patient-centered care.
 Effective communication is another cornerstone of the programme.
-Recognizing the pivotal role communication plays in medicine, the programme aims to instil strong interpersonal and professional communicative skills in its graduates.
+Recognising the pivotal role communication plays in medicine, the programme aims to instill strong interpersonal and professional communicative skills in its graduates.

 Beyond individual patient care, the programme also focuses on broader public health improvement.
-Graduates are trained to apply innovative strategies to address significant clinical problems, ensuring that they can contribute to the betterment of society.
-This emphasis on public health and the application of innovative strategies speaks volumes about the programme's forward-thinking approach and its contribution to the development of the field and society.
+Graduates are educated to apply innovative strategies to address significant clinical problems, ensuring they can contribute to the betterment of society.
+This emphasis on public health and the application of innovative strategies reflects the programme's forward-thinking approach and its contribution to the development of the field and society.